Agents and the Era of Overproduction

 Another Digression on Product Development Loops

 Product development functions as an What’s an OODA loop?
 Check out my other post: How Winners Win: John Boyd .
-We gather data, generate hypotheses/tests, perform an experment, get the results, and go back to step 1.
+We gather data, generate hypotheses/tests, perform an experiment, get the results, and go back to step 1.

 This takes real, actual time.
 It takes looking at the data, how people are using the product.
 You need to talk with them.
-You need to wrestle with incomplete, inaccurate, or incoherent feedback, using judgement to make decisions without full information.
+You need to wrestle with incomplete, inaccurate, or incoherent feedback, using judgment to make decisions without full information.
 Sometimes users say they want a thing but they don’t.
 Some users use your product in ways you never intended, some use only small parts while others might strain the bounds of your design.

 Either way, there are rarely hard-and-fast rules, almost never only easy decisions to make.
 Should we build X or Y?
-Well, that’s a matter of some combination of value (“Return on Investment”), strategy (do we want to do X?), alignment (prioritzation, integration with other parts of the company), etc.
+Well, that’s a matter of some combination of value (“Return on Investment”), strategy (do we want to do X?), alignment (prioritization, integration with other parts of the company), etc.

 When you can go from “Idea” to “Working Feature” as quickly as you can bash out some words in a prompt box, we’re skipping a large part of product development that we used to ask is: should we build this thing at all?